-Agency opens a docket.
+START HERE Agency opens a APA, statute or ballot docket. proposition is Agency files a Notice of passed.
+It gives an Rulemaking Docket agency authority to Opening; it is published make rules. in the Register.
+Often an agency will file the It may give an agency an exemption docket with the proposed rulemaking. to the process or portions thereof.

-Agency files a Notice of Rulemaking Docket Opening; it is published in the Register.
-Often an agency will file the docket with the proposed rulemaking.
 Agency decides not to act and closes docket.